Research group Mathematical Physics

 Our expertise in the theory of special functions and its connection with representation theory lies in between these categories.
 The mathematical study of symmetry is common to most of these topics.

-The following three research directions in Mathematical Physics are well represented in Nijmegen:
+The following research directions in Mathematical Physics are well represented in Nijmegen:

 - differential geometry and gauge theories